MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nc-winuser-hookproc.md

+The <i>CallWndProc</i> hook procedure can examine the message, but it cannot modify it.
+After the hook procedure returns control to the system, the message is passed to the window procedure.

-An application installs the hook procedure by specifying the <a href="https://msdn.microsoft.com/en-us/library/ms644959(v=VS.85).aspx">WH_CALLWNDPROCRET</a> hook type and a pointer to the hook procedure in a call to the <a href="https://msdn.microsoft.com/en-us/library/ms644990(v=VS.85).aspx">SetWindowsHookEx</a> function.
+An application installs the hook procedure by specifying the <a href="about_hooks.htm">WH_CALLWNDPROC</a> hook type and a pointer to the hook procedure in a call to the <a href="https://msdn.microsoft.com/66c96282-528c-4f57-acab-ae03178e4fe9">SetWindowsHookEx</a> function.